 Endy: Right?
 I love the colors.
-It's like a long and rainbow, it's like the longest project I've done.
+It's long and rainbow, it's the longest project I've done.
 I'm using two different yarns I started off with this blue yarn and ran out of it and then I switched to this one.
-I am so in love with this yarn I want like five more rolls of it.
+I am so in love with this yarn.
+I want five more rolls of it.
 It's my favorite.

 Endy: So I've been working on that since March.
-Hopefully, by the time quarantines over, I'll have a brand new rainbow scarf so---
+Hopefully by the time quarantine's over, I'll have a brand new rainbow scarf.

 Jessica: Yeah, oh it's awesome.
 It matches your ear jewelry.

-Jessica: In front of the fan, I am wearing it like okay this is fine.
+Jessica: In front of the fan, I wear it like okay this is fine.
 Right?

-Jessica: It is somewhat getting chilly in the studio actually during summer so maybe you could wear it there.
+Jessica: It is somewhat gets chilly in the studio actually during summer so maybe you could wear it there.

 Endy: Yeah, I would love to rock it at work and I'm so excited to finish it one day.

-Jessica: So I guess when you know, I've actually interviewed a couple of people who transplanted here from other states, and what brought you to the decision to move so far away from home?
+Jessica: So I've actually interviewed a couple people who transplanted here from other states and what brought you to the decision to move so far away from home?

 What made you move to Portland?

-It just doesn't really---it didn't feel right for me and I just wanted to get to Texas, you know, I love where I'm from but at the same time, there are a lot of things that could be better.
-Even now, like, I've been keeping up with the updates of how it's going in Houston and with the outbreak of everything and it's just like it's just not right, you know, there's just a really big---there's a lot of changes that could be made in Texas, in Houston in general, especially with the population and everything else.
-I just feel like they don't handle crisis very well and I was tired of dealing with that- tired that it was flooding, tired of dealing with you know, overpopulation and crime, and all the other stuff.
+Endy: It didn't feel right for me and I just wanted to get to Texas.
+I love where I'm from but at the same time, there are a lot of things that could be better; even now, I've been keeping up with the updates of how it's going in Houston and with the outbreak and everything and it's just not right.
+There's just a really big...a lot of changes that could be made in Texas, in Houston in general especially with the population and everything else.
+I just feel they don't handle crisis very well and I was tired of dealing with that- tired that it was flooding, tired of dealing with overpopulation and crime and all the other stuff.
 I was just done so I think I got it here.

-Jessica: If you think back to when you were a six, did you ever think that you would be working in a piercing studio, pole dancing, and living in Oregon?
+Jessica: Time for a change.
+If you think back to when you were a six, did you ever think that you would be working in a piercing studio, pole dancing and living in Oregon?

 Endy: When I was six, what did I want to do when I was six?
-I think I want it to be like a Vet or like the female Steve Irwin.
-I think go on to the animals for traveling the world so no, I did not think I was [inaudible 15:53] I supposed to be in the jungle or something like taking photos of butterflies or something like I was really, really, really into animals.
-I still am but like, when I was younger, that was like my passion.
-I had like all the little blue books with like, it was like different anatomies of animals and stuff and I was so into that.
+I think I want it to be a Vet or the female Steve Irwin.
+I think go on to the animals world or traveling the world so no, I did not think I was [inaudible 15:53] I supposed to be in the jungle or something like, taking photos of butterflies or something.
+I was really, really, really into animals.
+I still am but when I was younger, that was my passion.
+I had all the little blue books with like different anatomies of animals and stuff and I was so into that.
 So now I let myself down.
 Sorry, little Endy.

 Jessica: Are you happy with where you've ended up?